cochaviz/cochaviz.github.io/posts/intro-to-programming-battlesnake.md

 the API specification, you can implement your snake in anything you want**.

-Of course, the Battlesnake documentation also [contains a specification for the API of the snake]().
+Of course, the Battlesnake documentation also [contains a specification for the API of the snake](https://docs.battlesnake.com/references/api).
 Go and see if you can find the endpoints mentioned before.
 There is actually one more endpoint I didn't mention, try to see if you can find it and figure out what it does!